SquadFM/Squad-Field-Manual/README.md

     - AdminChangeMap Fool's Road AAS v1
     - AdminDisableVehicleClaiming 1 (allows you to claim any vehicle)
     - AdminAlwaysValidPlacement 1 (allows you to place anything you want)
-    - Adminslomo 20 (speeds or slows in-game time)
+    - AdminSlomo 20 (speeds or slows in-game time)

 [Back to top](#content)